Nocturnalx/venue_modelling/README.md

 ## Setup

 1.
-    Once all previous steps have been completed, use `bash install.sh` to install necesary local npm packages, setup the nginx proxy and firewall rules, create functional directories, and compile the digest algorithm and send it to /bin/.
+    Once all previous steps have been completed, use `./install.sh` to install necesary local npm packages, setup the nginx proxy and firewall rules, create functional directories, and compile the digest algorithm and send it to /bin/.

 2.
-    You can then use `bash start.sh` to use pm2 to run the node.js webserver and the digest algorith as background processes.
+    You can then use `./start.sh` to use pm2 to run the node.js webserver and the digest algorith as background processes.
-    `bash restart.sh` will restart the pm2 processes and `bash stop.sh` will stop and delete the pm2 processes.
+    `./restart.sh` will restart the pm2 processes and `./stop.sh` will stop and delete the pm2 processes.